reduxjs/redux/docs/recipes/reducers/InitializingState.md

 # Initializing State

 There are two main ways to initialize state for your application.
-The `createStore` method can accept an optional `preloadedState` value is its second argument.
+The `createStore` method can accept an optional `preloadedState` value as its second argument.
 Reducers can also specify an initial value by looking for an incoming state argument that is `undefined`, and returning the value they'd like to use as a default.
 This can either be done with an explicit check inside the reducer, or by using the ES6 default argument value syntax: `function myReducer(state = someDefaultValue, action)`.

 It's not always immediately clear how these two approaches interact.
 Fortunately, the process does follow some predictable rules.
 Here's how the pieces fit together.